Eurekaarrow/UIC_LLMs_Helper/README.md

 ---

-## 📞 **Contact**
-If you have any questions, please contact Yuchen Guo at r130026037@mail.uic.edu.cn or eurekaarrow@gmail.com.
-You can also visit Yuchen Guo's personal [Homepage](https://eurekaarrow.github.io) at eurekaarrow.github.io🌐.

----

 ## 📖 **Introduction**
 Recently Large Language Models (LLMs) such as ChatGPT by OpenAI have taken the world by storm.
 Bill Gates said the ChatGPT demonstration he saw was, “the most stunning demo I’ve ever seen”.
 Some education institutions such as New York City public schools  and UIC  banned, at least temporarily, the use of ChatGPT in the classroom, fearing students could do homework assignments using LLMs without learning the class material.